Applying custom attributes to Glossary

 Locate the Custom attributes section.

-For each applicable attribute, enter or update the text value.
+For each applicable attribute, enter or select a value — the edit widget depends on the attribute type:

 Submit the change request.